scottglenblanch/modularize-terminal-commands/README.md

 as well as in global bash directory, aka '$MY_ROOT_BASH_DIR'.

 ## Overview
-Scripts generated wit this too will be nested within the project folder as well as in the '$MY_ROOT_BASH_DIR' bash scripts folder.
-The location of '$MY_ROOT_BASH_DIR' is determined when you install this.
+Scripts generated will be nested within the project folder as well as in the '$MY_ROOT_BASH_DIR' bash scripts folder.
+The location of '$MY_ROOT_BASH_DIR' is determined during installation.

 ## Support